 * Australian dollar sheds 1 pct after softer CPI

-* Sterling at two-month lows as dollar and Brexit weigh
+* Sterling at 2-month lows as dollar and Brexit weigh

 By Saqib Iqbal Ahmed

-NEW YORK, April 24 (Reuters) - The euro slumped to a 22-month low
+NEW YORK, April 24 (Reuters) - The euro fell against the U.S.

-against the U.S. dollar on Wednesday after a surprise drop in a
+dollar on Wednesday after a surprise drop in a leading indicator for

-leading indicator for economic activity in Germany highlighted the
+economic activity in Germany highlighted the divergence between

 German business morale deteriorated in April, bucking expectations